Singapore Government Logo

 Taxonomy The historical spelling of Allamanda oenotheraefolia has been corrected to Allamanda oenotherifolia.

-Cultivation Grow under sun with rich, well-drained soil.
-It can be pruned to shape and adaptable to bonsai pruning.
+Cultivation It grows under full sun on rich, well-drained soil.
+It is hardy and adaptable to bonsai pruning.

 Landscaping Features